 - In the Heralds of Valdemar series, this is a use of the Heralds' rare ForeSight Gift.
 Heralds with Telepathy have the option to do this in combat, or take it a step further and mess with their opponents' minds to make their attacks miss, though for most this is an unethical use of their power.

 - The mind-reading version occasionally happens to background characters in Christopher Stasheff's Warlock of Gramarye series, though all of the major heroic characters either are telepaths themselves or unreadable.

 - Hope Adams of The Otherworld has the ability to sense chaotic emotions/events.
 In one book, this allows her to sense bad thoughts (such as thinking about pulling a gun on someone) before they occur and intercept them, thus giving her some form of Combat Clairvoyance.

 - Played with in Weber's Hell's Gate series.
 While most people's Precog deal with specific disasters like volcanoes or forest fires, the Calirath talent is 'People Precog', dealing with tragic or sweeping events with /people/.
 It works quite well when the Calirath is going to be risking death in a battle — the stronger Caliraths can even use it to fight with, and the visions grow stronger if the person has a good chance of dying.
 In the book itself, the Crown Prince uses the Calirath talent to arrange a battle that they will most definitely lose so it's a great victory — but because he saw his death and made sure to follow it to ensure his men the greatest chance at victory, he dies.

 - The Dunyain from Second Apocalypse can't technically see the future, but they can read their opponents' expressions and body language and predict their actions before they perform them.

-- Alice Cullen uses her clairvoyance against other vampires, both for fighting and playing chess - which leads to a Crowning Moment of Funny where she and Edward (who has Psychic Powers of his own) play a game of chess in their minds without even touching any of the pieces, whch ends with Alice placing her king on its side to signify her surrender.
+- Alice Cullen uses her clairvoyance against other vampires, both for fighting and playing chess - which leads to a Funny Moment where she and Edward (who has Psychic Powers of his own) play a game of chess in their minds without even touching any of the pieces, which ends with Alice placing her king on its side to signify her surrender.